 Twitter to make staff cuts after Elon Musk takeover

-Twitter is expected to inform staff on Friday whether they are to be dismissed as part of job cuts in the wake of Elon Musk’s takeover.
+Twitter has begun cutting jobs around the world in the wake of Elon Musk’s takeover and his major shake-up of the platform.

-There have been suggestions that as many as half of the social media giant’s global workforce could be cut.
+There have been suggestions that as many as half of the social media giant’s global workforce could be cut as part of cost-saving measures.

 Mr Musk is thought to want to drastically reduce costs at the company after completing his 44 billion dollar (£39 billion) takeover of the platform last week and has since tweeted “we need to pay the bills somehow” in relation to further plans to begin charging a monthly subscription for users to keep their verified blue tick badge.